How to Shop an Estate Sale

 The estate sale industry is on the rise and with more and more out there for you to visit, how can you make sure you are getting the most out of every experience?
 The following tips will help you become a successful shopper and ensure you get the most out of every estate sale; no matter what you are shopping for.

 First things first: What is an estate sale?

-Now that you know the basics of an estate sale, you’ll want to find one to attend.
+Now that you know the basics of an estate sale, you need to find one to attend.
 The most common option is by visiting estatesales.net.
-This is a major site where you can find all the local sales happening now and even months from now!
+They also have a nifty app that shows you all estate sales in your area.
+Their listings will include all estate sales nationally and even months in advance.
 It includes pictures for you to peruse, a detailed list of items to be found, hours, dates, and company rules.
-This site will include most estate sales in all cities and states.
-Don’t worry, you can narrow it down by your zip code!
-Estatesales.net even offers an easy to use app on your phone.
+Seems like a lot but don’t worry, you can narrow it down by your zip code.
 A second site to check out is www.estatesales.org which works similarly to the previous site.
 If you already know which companies you like and which ones you don’t, try visiting their company website directly and signing up for their private email list.
 For sneak peeks try following them on social media platforms such as Facebook and Instagram.

 You can sign up for our private email list HERE.